AksChougule/kaggle-competitions/human-protein-atlas/README.md

+The approch 2 is purely based on PyTorch and not fastai.
+The details of all the experiments below:

 |  Score (Pvt / Pub)	| Arch	| Epochs (stage1/stage2)	| lr 	| Stratified samlping	| Cross-validation	| Augmentation	| dlr	| Freeze/Unfreeze	| TTA	| External data	| Comment|
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |